CausesBy Mayo Clinic staff

 It's not clear what causes a liver hemangioma to form.
 Doctors believe liver hemangioma is congenital — meaning that you're born with it.

-Liver hemangioma usually occurs as a single abnormal collection of blood vessels that is less than about 1.5 inches (4 centimeters) wide.
+Liver hemangioma usually occurs as a single abnormal collection of blood vessels that is less than about 1.5 inches (about 4 centimeters) wide.
 Occasionally liver hemangiomas can be larger or occur in multiples.

 In most people, liver hemangioma will never grow and never cause any signs and symptoms.
 But in a small number of people, liver hemangioma will grow to cause complications and require treatment.
 It's not clear why this happens.